Yurii-Laguta/JB4A-SDK-Android/index.md

 ___

 #### Version 3.0

-> _This version no longer supported as of July 21, 2014._

 * Code refactoring so you no longer need to extend any ExactTarget classes.
 Use ETPush.readyAimFire() to bootstrap.
 * Support for Action/Uri type of Intents when notification is tapped.